Admitted Claimant Frequently Asked Questions

 When does the Program replace vans?

 A van paid for by the Program will be replaced when it reaches 100,000 miles.
-However, other factors will be taken into consideration including the vehicles service history.
+However, other factors, including the vehicle’s service history, will be taken into consideration.
 Similar to a warranty situation, you should retain all service records to substantiate any concerns.

 Do I have to return the old van to the Program?